Layered Security, from Hardware to Runtime

 Security is not easy and that is why so many products get it wrong part 1.

-If a deal is stalling, an audit is coming, or your board is asking questions you cannot answer, let's talk.
+If a deal is stalling, an audit is coming, your board is asking about AI, or you are about to make an architecture decision you cannot undo, let's talk.
 One conversation, no commitment.